Batev/Interpret-Models/README.md

 | hours-per-week | 36                 |
 | income         | >=50k              |

+From my point of view this person should be classified as one earning <50k, bacause of his *age*, *hours-per-week* and *education*.
+That are also the results of Models 2., 3. and 4.
+Due to the huge impact of the *marital-status* on the decision, Model 1. has predicted, the otherwise unexpected result, right.

 | Model 1. \| y=1 (probability=0.580, score=0.324) | Model 2. \| y=0 (probability=0.576, score=-0.304) | Model 3. \| y=0 (probability=0.561, score=-0.247) | Model 4. \| y=0 (probability=0.646, score=-0.599) |
 |:-------------------------------------------------|:--------------------------------------------------|:--------------------------------------------------|:--------------------------------------------------|
 | +1.516: marital-status__ Married-civ-spouse      | +0.705: BIAS                                      | +0.842: BIAS                                      | +1.289: BIAS                                      |